Home

 Fairport Convention?
 I've known for years that they're supposed to've used a Mellotron on Meet On The Ledge b-side Throwaway Street Puzzle, but it's taken me until now to get round to hearing the original mix, as against the one on Richard Thompson's (Guitar, Vocal).
 The A-side is, of course, one of the band's iconic tracks, almost always used to close their annual Cropredy Festival to this day, but what of the flip?
 Well, it's a Thompson/Ashley Hutchings composition, clearly written in the style of the West Coast American songwriters the band favoured at the time, only, er, not quite as good.
 Not bad, but not exactly classic.

-Rhythm guitarist Simon Nicol is credited with Mellotron, but if anyone else knows what he did with it (up to and including Simon himself), I'd love to know, as it's entirely inaudible, proving that the (Guitar, Vocal) version isn't actually that different to the original.
+Rhythm guitarist Simon Nicol is credited with Mellotron, with a handful of low clarinet notes around the 2:10 mark (thanks, Jonathan).
 While not indispensible, this is worth hearing for Fairport fans who think they've heard everything, but don't bother for the Mellotron.
 Really.

 Official site